TL;DR

 Monday’s colorful boards can mimic EOS® artifacts, but the pieces are isolated.
 Marketplace templates give you separate boards for Rocks and Issues, yet they remain disconnected islands.

-True EOS® flow requires deep automation skills: rolling 13-week scorecard trends, linking failed measurables to the IDS list, and keeping L10 agendas in sync.
+Good EOS® flow requires deep automation skills: rolling 13-week scorecard trends, linking failed measurables to the IDS list, and keeping L10 agendas in sync.
 Without that plumbing, leaders juggle multiple tabs and manual copy-paste during meetings.

 - Illusion of ease: templates look right but lack data connections.